Sorry, you need to enable JavaScript to visit this website.

 Our Human Rights Framework and Roadmap

-Our Human Rights Framework and Roadmap aims to enhance our level of due diligence across our value chain, while strengthening our positive impact on the ground towards a just transition to a regenerative food system.
+Our Human Rights Framework and Roadmap aims to enhance our level of due diligence across our value chain, while strengthening our positive impact on the ground in our efforts to help the transition to regenerative food systems.

 By building on our history of embedding human rights within our organization and of assessing human rights risks on the ground, our framework provides the basis for a more strategic approach to scaling our efforts, enhancing the human rights capacities of our colleagues and business partners, monitoring our achievements and being open about the challenges we face.